National March on Washington for Lesbian and Gay Rights

 The first National March on Washington for Lesbian and Gay Rights was a large political rally that took place in Washington, D.C., on October 14, 1979.
-The first such march on Washington, it drew between 75,000 and 125,000 gay men, lesbians, bisexual people, transgender people, and straight allies to demand equal civil rights and urge the passage of protective civil rights legislation.
+The first such march on Washington, it drew between 75,000 and 125,000 gay men, lesbians, bisexual people, and straight allies to demand equal civil rights and urge the passage of protective civil rights legislation.

 History and planning

 The first major attempt at organizing a national gay and lesbian march on Washington occurred on Thanksgiving weekend in 1973 in Urbana-Champaign, Illinois.
 The National Gay Mobilizing Committee for a March on Washington (NGMC), led by Jeff Graubart, tried to bring together a coalition of local and national LGBT organizations to plan a march in the nation's capital for the following spring.
 These efforts were met with resistance from the gay and lesbian groups approached, however.

 A conference to revive the idea of a march was scheduled for November 17–19, 1978, in Minneapolis.
 A steering committee was created, which identified a primary goal of the march—transforming the gay movement from local to national—before being dissolved in October, due to internal dissent.

 Committee member Harvey Milk moved forward with organizing the march, and managed to secure support from some local groups in D.C. which had previously been in opposition.
 On November 27, Milk was killed by Dan White.
 The assassination served as a catalyst and touchstone for the subsequent organizers.
 They planned a conference in Philadelphia from February 23–25, 1979, and invited one male and one female delegate from various LGBT organizations.

 The attendees' objective was address three primary questions: first, should a march take place; if so, then second, what should its organizational structure be; and third, what would be its platform.
 There was some debate about whether to march that year or the next, but 1979 was settled upon, since it was the ten-year anniversary of the Stonewall riots.
 After questions about female and minority representation had been addressed, five demands that would serve as the platform for the march were agreed upon.
 A choice was made to focus on single-issue politics in order to put forth a message from a united lesbian and gay community.

 The National Steering Committee, with mandated gender parity and 25% representation of People of Color, was selected by community meetings throughout the country.
 Policy/Overview and Administrative Committees were established to guide the work and decisions between Steering Committee meetings.
 The National Office was set up in New York City with Joyce Hunter and Steven Ault as National Coordinators.